thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 I am interested in Artificial Intelligence and Robotics.

-In addition, I have worked on projects related to Reinforcement Learning, Neuromorphic Computing (Spiking Neural Network), Continual Learning, Contrastive Learning and Large Language Models.
+In addition, I have worked on projects related to Contrastive Learning, Vision Language Models, Continual Learning, Reinforcement Learning, and Neuromorphic Computing (Spiking Neural Network).

 And I have Frosty — the cutest little cat ever :33333333